hephaestushex/HexPlay/README.md

-# handheld-pi
+# HexPlay
-A handheld gaming console powered by the Raspberry Pi
+A handheld gaming console powered by the Raspberry Pi 4B